justanotherparadox/Windows-Setup/Browser extensions/For chrome/Readme.md

    //  Voila !
 All the chrome-store links for the extensions are present in a tab
 4. Click and install each one of them .

+I will be uploading a backup of my extensions that are situated with my personal chrome env.
+(EXTENSIONS.html)